greenboxal/doggohub/doc/administration/reply_by_email.md

 # Reply by email

-GitLab can be set up to allow users to comment on issues and merge requests by replying to notification emails.
+DoggoHub can be set up to allow users to comment on issues and merge requests by replying to notification emails.

 ## Requirement

 Reply by email requires an IMAP-enabled email account.
-GitLab allows you to use three strategies for this feature:
+DoggoHub allows you to use three strategies for this feature:
 - using email sub-addressing
 - using a dedicated email address